chroxify/feedbase/packages/client/README.md

 // Create a new Feedbase instance const feedbase = new Feedbase(
-  // The slug of your Feedbase project
+  // The slug of your Feedbase workspace
   slug: 'feedbase',
-  // The api key for your Feedbase project
+  // The api key for your Feedbase workspace
   token: 'api-key',
 );